 Jewish Resistance Blows Up Rails Across Palestine

-Zionist leaders arrested during by British in 1945 following a series of Jewish attacks on British troops and positions.
-Photo: Public Domain
+Zionist leaders are held by the British in 1945 after a series of Jewish attacks on British troops and positions. (public domain)

 November 1, 1945